I Got 5 on It: Content

 The track is performed by Yukmouth and Numskull, who duet about splitting the cost of a $10 bag of weed before going to a convenience store to buy Tanqueray Gin, Carlo Rossi wine, Arizona brand soft drinks, and a Swisher Sweets cigar to break down and convert into a blunt.
 The reprised version of the track suggests that the original 'five on it' came from a man who had prepaid Numskull for yet-undelivered cocaine.

 The track samples Club Nouveau's "Why You Treat Me So Bad" (1987), Kool and the Gang's "Jungle Boogie" (1973) and Audio Two's "Top Billin'" (1987).

+Bay Ballas Remix

-A remix was released that featured Dru Down, E-40, Richie Rich, Shock G, and Spice 1.
-Warren G makes a cameo in the remix's music video.
+A remixed single and video were released to promote the album.
+The song was remixed by the original producer, Tone Capone, and features additional vocal performances by fellow Bay Area rappers Dru Down, E-40, Richie Rich, Shock G, and Spice 1.

 Critical reception

-Heidi Siegmund Cuda from Los Angeles Times said, "On tracks like “I Got 5 on It”, the two keep their feet so close to East Oakland’s rough streets they’re picking the glass shards off the soles of their shoes."
+Heidi Siegmund Cuda from Los Angeles Times said, "On tracks like "I Got 5 on It", the two keep their feet so close to East Oakland's rough streets they're picking the glass shards off the soles of their shoes."
+Simon Price from Melody Maker commented, "My, is it just me, or doesn't "I Got 5 on It" have that Single of the Year feel about it already — a classic piece of West Coastism to follow "Gin & Juice", "You Know How We Do It", "Regulate" and "Gangsta's Paradise" [...]?
 Pan-European magazine Music & Media wrote, "Already a massive smash in the US, this slow rap jam, reminiscent of Warren G's "Regulate", has all the potential to emulate that success elsewhere thanks to a sparse production and an irresistible hook."

 A reviewer from Music Week gave the song four out of five, describing it as "catchy US hip hop that makes use of the melody from Timex Social Club's mid-Eighties hit "Thinkin' About Ya".
 Has all the prerequisites to sell well."
-James Hyman from the RM Dance Update commented, "Just like Jazzy Jeff's infectious 'Summertime', another Kool & The Gang-inspired laid-back 'n' lazy rap is getting heads nodding everywhere."
+James Hyman from the Record Mirror Dance Update commented, "Just like Jazzy Jeff's infectious "Summertime", another Kool & The Gang-inspired laid-back 'n' lazy rap is getting heads nodding everywhere."

-Pitchfork ranked it one of "The 250 Best Songs of the 1990s" in 2022, commenting, "their lone hit, about going 50-50 on a dime bag, and on paper it’s a celebration of the rituals and etiquette of social smoking.
+Pitchfork ranked it one of "The 250 Best Songs of the 1990s" in 2022, commenting, "their lone hit, about going 50-50 on a dime bag, and on paper it's a celebration of the rituals and etiquette of social smoking.
 But the musky, nocturnal beat, built from a corroded sample of R&B group Club Nouveau's late '80s hit "Why You Treat Me So Bad", turned the track into an exercise in paranoia."